-The semesters between intensives are registered as 0-credit DMin Program Continuation (GSEM789).
-This registration is rated as half-time student status and is sufficient to keep those with student loans in deferred status.
+Each course module has a 365-day lifetime, and registration is needed only once a year.
 Persons who have finished all four years of coursework register for the 0-credit DMin Project Continuation (GSEM788) each semester they remain in the program.
 Online registration for continuation closes by each semester's drop/add deadline, about two weeks into a semester.
 Exact drop/add deadlines are published in each year's academic calendar in the AU Bulletin.

 The semester schedule is...

 Spring semester: starts the first week of January

 Summer semester: starts the first week of May

 Fall semester: starts the last full week of August